 Shingled Magnetic Recording technology can increase the areal density and hence the storage capacity of hard disks at least two-fold.
-Its successful adaption may be the key to meeting the ever-growing storage demands.
-Since SMR drive changes the way a disk behaves from the host operating system perspective significantly, it requires system software support, or complex firmware, to aid its integration into existing storage systems.
-To further research in this area, and provide access to realistic SWD behavior, we have implemented a novel emulator that can be easily deployed as a linux driver atop existing physical disks.
+Its successful adaption may be the key to meeting ever-growing storage demands.
+Since SMR drive behaves way differently from a disk, from the host operating system perspective, it requires system software support, or complex firmware, to aid integration into existing storage systems.
+This project, a novel SWD Emulator furthers research in this area.